 As for the "status in international society" focal issue, the American press implies that, although Europe avoided losing credibility in the eyes of the Muslim world, its international status has nevertheless been weakened by the internal identity crisis and circumvolutions of increasingly inward-looking member states (i.e. 2005E4, 2005E7).
 Focusing on Turkey, the Georgian sources claim the country's international status is not strong as Turkey has many problems it should solve if it wants to join the EU.
 2005G4 points out that there is a frequently asked question of whether Turkey needs the EU and vice-versa.
-Russian sources show there is no precise agreement on what position Turkey occupies in relation to the EU.
 The Egyptian sources, however, present Turkey's status in international society in a more positive light.
-They claim that, by complying with the EU conditionality on the political, economic, social and foreign policy levels, Turkey would succeed in connecting with Europe (2005A4; 2005A5).
+They claim that, by complying with the EU conditionality at the political, socio-economic, and foreign policy levels, Turkey would succeed in connecting with Europe (2005A4; 2005A5).

 State-citizen relations are a problematic issue in Georgian sources.
 Turkey is perceived as inferior to Europe; the rights of the Kurds as an ethnic minority are not protected in Turkey.
-The same goes for religious minorities, as religion freedom does not exist.
-The US texts focus on the role of the EU in Turkey's democratization process.
-Given Turkey's fast pace of reforms, the texts argue that it was Europe's responsibility to guarantee the opening of the accession negotiations in order to prevent destabilizing a reformist government that has tied "its future on building ties with the West" (2005E1).
+The same goes for religious minorities, as freedom of religion does not exist.
+The US texts focus on the role of the EU in Turkey's democratisation process.
+Given Turkey's fast pace of reforms, the texts argue that it was Europe's responsibility to guarantee the opening of the accession negotiations in order to prevent destabilising a reformist government that has bound "its future on building ties with the West" (2005E1).
 The texts therefore suggest that not opening the accession talks could have halted Turkey's democratic transition (2005E4, 2005E12).

-Finally, the US press also widely covers "nationalism" as a major challenge for greater EU-Turkey association.
-Nationalism stemming from both sides could derail the entire accession process.
+Finally, the US press also covers "nationalism" as a major challenge for greater EU-Turkey association.
 Some texts argue that increasingly xenophobic and Eurosceptic attitudes across Europe have contributed to reviving nationalist sentiments in Turkey (2005E5, 2005E10).
 Others contend Turkish ultranationalists who fear the government is selling out their country's territorial integrity and sovereignty with the impressive reforms is even more a threat to Turkey's EU bid than the "country's size, religion and Middle Eastern borders" (2005E2, 2005E12).